Azure/Azure-Functions/functions-premium-plan/getting-started.md

 🚧 In order to use the Azure Functions Premium Plan private preview your subscription needs to be added to an allowlist.
 Please apply for access via [http://aka.ms/functionspremium](http://aka.ms/functionspremium). 🚧

+If you run into issues check our [troubleshooting docs](./troubleshooting.md)

 ### 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)

 ### 2. Install the preview CLI extension